You Are Salt and Light: Why the Resurrection Still Matters

 What the Resurrection Has Done to the World

 Start with something you already hold in your hand.
 The calendar on your phone is organized around a Jewish carpenter from Nazareth.
 There was a time before Him and a time after Him, and we count the years that way.
-This blog post is dated April 19, 2026 - twenty-six what?
-Twenty-six centuries since the birth of Jesus Christ.
-His life is the literal hinge of history.
+This blog post is dated April 19, 2026 - twenty what?
+Twenty centuries since the birth of Jesus Christ.
+His life is the hinge of history.

 Now go wider.
-The founding documents of the United States declare that "all men are created equal and are endowed by their Creator with certain unalienable rights."
+The United States' national birth certificate, The Declaration of Independence, declares that "all men are created equal and are endowed by their Creator with certain unalienable rights."
 You cannot get that sentence from any other worldview.
-It does not come from atheism, Hinduism, or Confucianism.
-It comes from the Bible's insistence that every human being is made in the image of God (Genesis 1:27) and is therefore priceless.
+It does not come from Hinduism, Buddhism, Confucianism, Islam, atheism or secular progressivism.
+It comes from the Bible's insistence that every human being is made in the image of God (Genesis 1:26-28) and is therefore priceless.

-The Red Cross was founded in 1859 by a Reformed Christian named Jean Henri Dunant, who saw the carnage of the Battle of Solferino and said, as a Christian, I have to do something about this.
-The abolition of slavery in the British Empire was led by a small group of committed Christians - John Wesley, William Wilberforce, William Pitt - who spent decades arguing that human beings bearing the image of God cannot be property.
-American abolitionists made the same case on the same ground.
+The Red Cross was founded in 1859 by a Reformed Christian named Jean Henri Dunant, who was on his way to Italy to do a business deal when he saw the carnage of the Battle of Solferino and said, as a Christian, I have to do something about this.
+The abolition of slavery in the British Empire was led by a small group of committed Christians - John Wesley, William Wilberforce, William Pitt - who spent decades arguing that human beings bearing the image of God must not be treated as property.
+American abolitionists made the same case on the same grounds.

-Modern science traces its roots not to skepticism but to Protestant Europe in the sixteenth and seventeenth centuries.
-Early scientists believed that a rational God had made a rational universe, and that human beings - made in His image - could study it.
-Modern medicine is largely the continuation of Jesus' own ministry of healing; count the hospitals in your city whose names begin with Mercy or St. Public education came out of Geneva because John Calvin insisted that ordinary people, not just the nobility, deserved to read the Bible.
+Modern science traces its roots not to skepticism but to northern and western Europe after the Protestant Reformation.
+Early European scientists believed that a rational God had made a rational universe, operating by natural laws (which required a Lawgiver), and that human beings - made in His image - could study it.
+Modern medicine grows out of that same impulse and is in many ways the continuation of Jesus' own ministry of healing; count the hospitals all over the world with names like Mercy, St. Mary's, Baptist, Presbyterian, etc. Public education came out of Geneva, Switzerland where John Calvin insisted that ordinary people, not just the nobility, deserved to be educated, especially so they could read the Bible.
 Every Ivy League school in the United States except the University of Pennsylvania was founded to train ministers of the gospel.
+The modern American civil rights movement was led by men like the Reverend Dr. Martin Luther King, Jr. Evangelical, Catholic and other followers of Christ are at the vanguard of sanctity of human rights efforts such as the pro-life movement and anti-human trafficking work.

-None of that is a private hobby.
-That is a two-thousand-year record of a risen Lord reshaping everything He touches.
-The resurrection of Jesus Christ is not a mood.
-It is a movement - the most consequential one in human history.
+None of that is a private mental exercise.
+It is a two-thousand-year record of a risen Lord reshaping everything He touches.
+The resurrection of Jesus Christ is not a mood, it is a movement - the most consequential one in human history.

 Live the Life